aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-creation/create-curve-polygon-geometry/_index.md

 The coordinates above produce a torus‑like shape.

 ### Step 6: Define an Interior Ring (Optional)
 If you need a hole inside the polygon, define it as another circular string.
+This demonstrates how to add an **interior ring polygon** using **circular string geometry**.

 ```csharp
 var interior = new CircularString();